-DC Release Dates: When to See DCEU Movies and HBO Max Shows
+DC Release Dates: When to See DCEU Movies and Max Shows

 Release date: Unknown

 Part of the relaunch of the Milestone comic brand is this adaptation produced by, once again, Michael B. Jordan.
-A writer was hired back in 2021 to come up with a script and we haven’t heard much since—but since DC made such a big deal of bringing the Milestone brand back, we’d imagine this story of a teen who can control electricity will shock theaters eventually.
+A writer was hired back in 2021 to come up with a script and we haven’t heard much since.

 Justice League Dark

-Release date: Unknown (for HBO Max)
+Release date: Unknown (for Max)

-What was once looking like a possible big-screen adaptation is now, as far as we can tell, going to be an HBO Max series.
 J.J.
-Abrams is among the people involved with bringing this evil super-team to life and while there hasn’t been a ton of movement on the project of late, it’s been around long enough that we’d imagine it happens eventually.
+Abrams was among the people involved with bringing this evil super-team to life and while there hasn’t been a ton of movement on the project of late, it’s been around long enough that we’d imagine it happens eventually.

 Metal Men